SeldonIO/seldonio.github.com/grpc.md

 The above model and resulting microservice has been packaged as a Docker container seldonio/iris_xgboost_rpc.

 ## Inform Seldon of Java custom protocol buffers
-The front end server for Seldon is a Java server.
 In order to process the gRPC calls for a client prediction endpoint correctly it needs to know the custom request and optional reply proto buffer implementations.
-To do this you need to do two things:

- 1. Create Java versions of your proto buffers
- 1. Tell Seldon of a jar file containing the Java classes and the names of those classes

-For the first step you can follow the protocol buffer docs and package the result.
-However, we also provide a simple script to do this for you [create-proto-jar](scripts.html#create-proto-jar)

-Assuming you have placed the [iris.proto](https://github.com/SeldonIO/seldon-server/blob/master/docker/examples/iris/xgboost_rpc/proto/iris.proto) above on the Seldon shared volume at /seldon-data/rpc/proto/iris.proto and want to output the jar at /seldon-data/rpc/jar/iris.jar you can run:
+Assuming you have placed the [iris.proto](https://github.com/SeldonIO/seldon-server/blob/master/docker/examples/iris/xgboost_rpc/proto/iris.proto) above on the Seldon shared volume at /seldon-data/rpc/proto/iris.proto you can run:

 {% highlight bash %}
-create-proto-jar /seldon-data/rpc/proto/iris.proto /seldon-data/rpc/jar/iris.jar
-{% endhighlight %}

-The second step to inform Seldon of this can be carried out via the seldon-cli with the following command where we pass the jar location and the class name.

-{% highlight bash %}
-seldon-cli rpc --action set --client-name test --jar /seldon-data/rpc/jar/iris.jar --request-class io.seldon.microservice.iris.IrisPredictRequest
+seldon-cli rpc --action set --client-name test --proto /seldon-data/rpc/proto/iris.proto --request-class io.seldon.microservice.iris.IrisPredictRequest
 {% endhighlight %}